 My recommendation for first-time buyers

 For most people walking in cold, I recommend a 4-string.
-You'll spend less money, fight the instrument less, and have more material to learn from.
-If you end up wanting more range later, a 5- or 6-string will make sense then, and the fundamentals you built on the 4-string carry straight over.
+You will spend less money, you will fight the instrument less, and you will have a lot more material to learn from.
+If you end up wanting more range later on, a 5- or 6-string will make sense then, and every bit of the fundamentals you built on the 4-string carries straight over!

-If you already know your goal is jazz reading below E, gospel or modern worship, or metal with drop tunings, starting on a 5-string is a reasonable choice.
-You'll trade a bit of beginner-friendliness for immediate access to the register you're going to be living in.
+If you already know that your goal is jazz reading below E, gospel or modern worship, or metal with drop tunings, then starting on a 5-string is a perfectly reasonable choice.
+You will trade a bit of beginner-friendliness for immediate access to the register you are going to be living in anyway.

-I'd rarely suggest a 6-string as a first bass.
-It's a wonderful instrument — mine is — but the width, weight, cost, and muting demands all stack up.
-Most players I know got to 6 by way of 4 or 5.
+I would rarely suggest a 6-string as a first bass.
+It is a wonderful instrument, and I love mine, but the width, the weight, the cost, and the muting demands all stack up on a beginner at the same time.
+Most of the players I know got to 6 by way of 4 or 5.

-Whichever you pick, don't let anyone tell you one string count is universally better.
-It isn't.
-You can play any style on any of them.
-The question isn't "which is the best bass," it's "which will get out of the way while you learn?"
+Whichever one you pick, don't let anybody tell you that one string count is universally better than another, because it is not true.
+You can play any style you want on any of them, so pick the one that is going to get out of your way while you learn, and then go make some music with it.